-- Wrapped each ball in a cheesecloth and tied the top with a piece of twine.
+- Wrap each ball in a cheesecloth and tie the top with a piece of twine.

-- Cook several topiks at a time in a pot of salted, gently boiling water, until they floated to the top- about 5 to 7 minutes.
+- Cook several topiks at a time in a pot of salted, gently boiling water, until they float to the top- about 5 to 7 minutes.

-- Remove each from water; allowed them to cool on a wire rack; untied them.
+- Remove each from water; allow them to cool on a wire rack; untie them.

 - Serve the topik with a drizzle olive oil and squeeze of fresh lemon.